CarbonComputers/Hackberry-Pi-CM5/NVME Slot/README.md

 ## Use SSD with HackberryPi_CM5

 First enable PCIe Interface, note: PCIE interface is enabled on the PI5B by default.
-If the PCIE interface is not enabled, you add the following content in "/boot/firmware/config.txt":
+If the PCIE interface is not enabled, you add the following content in "/boot/firmware/config.txt" by typing ```sudo nano /boot/firmware/config.txt``` in a terminal:
 ```sh
 dtparam=pciex1
 ```